Programme for the Endorsement of Forest Certification: National forest certification systems

-PEFC only recognize forests certified to standards that have been reviewed and endorsed by PEFC.
+PEFC only recognizes forests certified to standards that have been reviewed and endorsed by PEFC.

 National forest certification systems that wish to be recognized by are required to set standards keeping with the requirements of ISO/IEC Guide 59:1994 Code of good practice for standardization.
 National standards must be developed by so-called National Governing Bodies, and meet requirements for transparency, consultation and decision-making by consensus.
 These guidelines also outline processes for revising and amending standards, and provide those who utilise the standard with the security of future certainty.

 Endorsements

 All PEFC-endorsed standards have been subjected to public review during their development.
 National forest certification systems wanting to obtain PEFC endorsement are subject to an independent assessment to ensure that it meets the PEFC requirements for the standards development process, public review and forest management requirements.
 The consultant's report is reviewed by an independent Panel of Experts and the PEFC Board, and if satisfactory, the new standard is approved by the PEFC members as a PEFC-endorsed standard.

 To ensure the independence of the certification bodies, they are not accredited by PEFC itself, but by a national accreditation agency.

 In line with its commitment to transparency, PEFC makes its entire documentation of national forest certification system, including the independent assessments, publicly available.
 Information about all issued certificates, including information about suspended, withdrawn and expired certificates, is publicly available on the PEFC website.